-You will need to choose your top 3 units, not necessarily in order of preference, or explain why you do not have a preference for consideration in the program.
-For a brief description of the units that hire new graduate nurses please click here.
+You will need to choose your top 3-4 units, not necessarily in order of preference, or explain why you do not have a preference for consideration in the program.
+For a brief description of the units that hire new graduate nurses, please click here (.docx).
 Units hiring new graduate nurses varies in each cohort.

 A separate position will be posted for Memorial Hospital (Colorado Springs) Neonatal Intensive Care Unit, General Pediatrics, Pediatric Intensive Care Unit and Ambulatory.
 If you are interested in working at either location, you must submit all parts of the application to both positions.
 The application process is the same for both locations.
 If applying to both positions, all attachments can be sent in one email to Talent@childrenscolorado.org.